HubSpot/drop/docs/intro.md

 Additional class names to be added to the drop.
 These can be set to apply a theme (for example, [`drop-theme-arrows-bounce-dark`](https://github.com/HubSpot/drop/blob/master/css/drop-theme-arrows-bounce-dark.css)) and/or they can be set to apply custom styling to child elements of the drop.

+#### `classSuffixOpen`

+Class name suffix used when the drop is opened and removed when it should be hidden.
+By default it's `-open`.

+#### `classSuffixOpenTransitionend`

+Class name suffix used immediately when the drop is open.
+By default it's `-open-transitionend`.

+#### `classSuffixAfterOpen`

+Class name suffix used when the next event loop tick after the drop is opened.
+By default it's `-after-open`.

 #### `remove`

 Set to `true` if you'd like the drop element to be removed from the DOM when the drop is closed and recreated when it's opened.